 During this Warsaw tour, you’ll see how history is coexisting with modern life in Praga, and how old habits are helping to retain the spirit of the neighbourhood.

-Want more art?
-All around Praga, you’ll spot little pieces of art: murals, statues, and art projects done by children from the neighbourhood.
-Praga has become a district where artists can find their own space to create — and on this Warsaw tour, we’ll tell you the stories of a few of them.
+Walking into the most historical parts of the district, you’ll spot little pieces of art: murals, statues, and even art projects done by children from the neighbourhood.
+Praga has become a place where artists can find their own space to create — and on this Warsaw tour, we’ll tell you the stories of a few of them.

 As we explore, you’ll see remnants of the past, and the multicultural character of the Praga district: the Polish-Russian spirit distilling factory, former Jewish bath house and their hall of residence, and the domes of the Orthodox church next to the pinnacles of the Catholic cathedral.